rhagarty/app-modernization/README.md

     <img src="./images/saas-production.png">
 </div>

+1. In your **config** repo, copy the contents of your "/environments/staging/environment.yaml" file into a new file - "/environments/production/environment.yaml".
+2. Create a branch PR and merge the changes.
+3. Monitor the progress by checking the **Configuration jobs -> Config validations** and **Deployments** panels.
-Attempt to complete these steps on your own.
-If successful, you will see the application listed under **Environments -> Production**.
+4. If successful, you will see the application listed under **Environments -> Production**.

 ## Troubleshooting